kelseyabreu/biomastersCampaign/README.md

 "Thanks for seeing me Mr.BioMaster.
 I...
 I had to know."

 Mr.BioMaster:
 "Hah, you can just call me Kelsey.
-But Mr.BioMasters is fine too I guess"
+But Mr.BioMaster is fine too I guess"

 Mr.BioMaster (getting serious):
-"So did you finished the tutorial?"
+"So did you finish the tutorial?"

 PLAYER:
 "Yes.
 Five battles, practiced a few more times.
 I think I understand it."